 When light travels through water or a lens, for example, its path is bent or refracted.
-Certain eye structures have refractive properties similar to water or lenses and can bend light rays into a precise point of focus essential for sharp vision.
+Certain eye structures have refractive properties similar to water or lenses and can bend light rays into the precise point of focus that's essential for sharp vision.

-Most refraction in the eye occurs when light rays travel through the curved, clear front surface of the eye (cornea).
+Most refraction in the eye occurs when light rays travel through the cornea, the curved, clear front surface of the eye.
 The eye's natural lens also bends light rays.
 Even the tear film on the surface of the eye and the fluids inside the eye (aqueous humor and vitreous) have some degree of refractive ability.

 How the eye sees